rev-net/memo/pitch.md

 ### Ideal partners

 The Juicebox community is about to deploy Juicebox v4 and the first [cohort of production revnets](#examples-of-revnets).
 We're fundraising as RRG to support growth efforts to bring these revnets to more people, and inviting new revnets to emerge.
 We're looking for partners who believe in the mission, believe in the team, and can help make this launch chapter successful.

-### Bottom line

-RRG accumulates $REV and other promising revnet tokens, and adds value to them in two ways: by making web tools that let anyone see and participate in revnets, and by onboarding new projects as revnets.

-The $REV revnet receives a 2.5% network fee whenever someone cashes out from any revnet.
-RRG receives a portion of $REV issuance as fees and other contributions come in (see specs below).

 ### Roadmap